+ Community and Civic Engagement

 Creating affordable housing through zoning reform and city programs:

 As Co-Chair of the Housing Committee for a second term, I’ve continued working toward addressing the housing crisis in Cambridge.
 One of the most critical actions we’ve undertaken is pushing for the end of exclusionary zoning practices.
-This change will allow multifamily housing to be built across the city, helping to increase the housing supply and begin to tackle the housing shortage that is a barrier to many residents.
+This change allows multifamily housing to be built across the city, helping to increase the housing supply and begin to tackle the housing shortage that is a barrier to many residents.
+Learn more about our multi-family zoning ordinance here.

 Ending exclusionary zoning is essential to alleviating the demand for housing not just in Cambridge, but in communities across the country.
-As we work toward this goal, I remain committed to ensuring that any development aligns with Envision Cambridge goals, prioritizing affordability and protecting our open spaces and historic landmarks.
+I remain committed to ensuring that any development aligns with Envision Cambridge goals, prioritizing affordability and protecting our open spaces and historic landmarks.

 While ending exclusionary zoning is an important step, it is only one part of the solution.
 I have also been working to improve the City’s affordable housing programs, including municipally-funded housing vouchers.
-We are exploring potential funding sources for these programs, including the general operating budget.
 I have also called for city strategies to improve the experience of those living in inclusionary housing units.

 Building on Cambridge RISE to ensure continued family support: